DeterminateSystems/hydra-github-jobsets-generator/README.md

 ### Configuring your Hydra

-Create a project on your Hydra which uses declarative input of typee `git`, and the file pointing to the `.hydra/project.json`.
+Create a project on your Hydra which uses a declarative input of type `git` with the file pointing to `.hydra/project.json`.

 If you use the [Terraform Hydra provider](https://registry.terraform.io/providers/DeterminateSystems/hydra/latest), it would look like this: